Algebro-geometric characterization of Cayley polytopes: Introduction

+Curran and Cattani \cite{CC} and Esterov \cite{Es} show a relation between dual defects and Cayley polytopes without any assumption on the singularities.
+Roughly, they prove that if $X_P \subset \P^{N}$ embedded by $L_P$ has a positive dual defect, $P$ is a Cayley polytope of length $2$.
+As a corollary of Theorem \ref{thm1}, we can refine this result (see Corollary \ref{dual defect and cayley poly} for the details).

 We investigate the case $r=1$ a little more.
 For a polarized variety $(X,L)$, we can define a positive number $\ep(X,L;1)$, which is called the Seshadri constant of $(X,L)$ at a very general point.
-This is an invariant measuring the positivity of $(X,L)$.
-In the following theorem, we characterize Cayley polytopes of length $2$ by using Seshadri constants:
+This is an invariant which measures the positivity of $(X,L)$.
+In the following theorem, we characterize Cayley polytopes of length $2$ by using Seshadri constants.

 \begin{thm} Let $P \subset \R^n$ be a lattice polytope of dimension $n$.
-Then the following are equivalent: \begin{itemize} \item[i)] $P$ is a Cayley polytope of length $2$, \item[ii)] $(X_P,L_P)$ is covered by lines, \item[iii)] $\ep(X_P,L_P;1)=1$. \end{itemize} \end{thm}
+Then the following are equivalent. \begin{itemize} \item[i)] $P$ is a Cayley polytope of length $2$, \item[ii)] $(X_P,L_P)$ is covered by lines, \item[iii)] $\ep(X_P,L_P;1)=1$. \end{itemize} \end{thm}

 In general, it is very difficult to compute Seshadri constants.
-Theorem \ref{thm2} gives an explicit description for which lattice polytope $P$ the Seshadri constant $\ep(X_P,L_P;1)$ is one.

-This paper is organized as follows: In Section 2, we make some preliminaries.
+Theorem \ref{thm2} gives an explicit description for which lattice polytopes $P$ the Seshadri constant $\ep(X_P,L_P;1)$ is one.
+This paper is organized as follows.
+In Section 2, we make some preliminaries.
 In Section 3, we give the proof of Theorem \ref{thm1}.
-In Section 4, we state a relation of Cayley polytopes and dual defects.
+In Section 4, we state a relation between Cayley polytopes and dual defects.
 In Section 5, we prove Theorem \ref{thm2}.